Dr. Denina Simmons Assistant Professor and Canada Research Chair (Tier II)

 Theresa is an avid naturalist, and likes to spend her free time hiking, camping, and gardening.
 She also likes some indoor activities such as crocheting or hanging out with her cats.

-Adam Point – Postdoctoral Fellow
+Dr. Adam Point, PhD. – Postdoctoral Fellow

 Adam joined the Aquatic Omics Lab in November 2022.
 Currently, he contributes his analytical chemistry background to two untargeted omics projects – identifying potential wastewater protein markers for human diseases and uncovering proteomic and lipidomic perturbations in zebrafish embryos caused by developmental exposure to perfluoroalkyl substances (PFAS).